Practice of the Week

 The second thing you can do when discernment is slow in coming, or you're not sure if what you've received is best for you, is to seek more information.
 You can pursue addition information in a linear, rational way by simply asking yourself, "Is there any person or resource that might know information relevant to my situation?"
 Once the rational mind is satisfied it has collected all the information it can, it is often easier to tune into your best intuition.

-Some people make the mistake of asking for intuitive information merely because they're too lazy or afraid to research the relevant facts about their situation.
+Some people make the mistake of relying on intuition merely because they're too lazy or afraid to research the relevant facts about their situation.
 For example, I had a client who kept asking his inner guide if he should buy a certain house.
 He secretly wanted to buy the house, and his desire was interfering with his ability to discern.
 I suggested he get the house inspected and appraised to see if it was a good deal.
 He initially resisted, but finally relented.
 The results from the inspection indicated that the house was on the verge of falling apart.
 You don't need discernment when rational decision-making yields a clear answer.

 * * *